code-matt/mbta_health/README.md

 ![Screenshot](screenshot.png)

 ##todo
+* ~~get alerts for all stations every 30secs and pipe them in via websocket~~
-* add in details(schedule/alerts) pane for stations/routes when one is selected
+* add in details(schedule/alerts) pane for stations/routes when one is selected (in progress )
-* update station nodes color in realtime depending if trains are running on time or not
+* update station nodes color in realtime depending if trains are running on time or not( right now they do for alerts )
-* refactor component structure
+* ~~refactor component structure~~
 * refactor types and make interfaces

 ## Installation
 !!
-You need an API key from the MBTA in order to seed this project.
+You need an API key from the MBTA in order to seed and run this project.
 Place it inside .env ```MBTA_KEY=<your key>```
 ```
 cd MBTA_Health